Guidowe/precariedad.mundial/README.md

 The repository is organized as follows:

+- **base_homogenea.RDS**: Main dataset with homogeneous information of all countries
+- **Metadata.xlsx**: Document describing the criteria used to create variables in the standardized database.
-- **\Bases**: Contains microdata sets in the publication format of each country's statistical institute.
+- **\Bases**: Folder to save microdata sets in the publication format of each country's statistical institute.
 - **\scripts**: Includes country-specific scripts used to transform the data from each country into a homogeneous dataframe.
-- **\bases_homog**: Contains homogeneous databases by country and the base_homog.Rds file with unified data.
+- **\bases_homog**: Folder to save homogeneous databases by country.
-- **\Results**: Contains result tables of different rates and labor market indicators.
-- **\processing.R**: Processes unified data and constructs the results dataframe.
-- **metadata.xlsx**: Document describing the criteria used to create variables in the standardized database.
+- **genera_base_homogenea.R**: unifies data from each country to generate the main dataset

 ## Description of the Dataframe